Embodied Depth Psychotherapy

 Questions of identity, gender, sexuality, culture or belonging

-Rarely is it a single challenge, but more a growing awareness that familiar ways of coping are no longer sufficient.
+Rarely is it a single challenge, but more a growing awareness that familiar ways of coping, relating, or understanding yourself no longer sufficient.
 Our work begins here.

 What Embodied Depth Means in Our Work Together

-My approach is grounded in psychodynamic psychology and informed by somatic, relational, and mindfulness-based traditions.
+My approach is grounded in psychodynamic psychology and informed by somatic, transpersonal, and mindfulness-based traditions.

 To put it simply, depth-oriented psychotherapy recognizes that much of what shapes our lives exists outside of conscious awareness.